Artananda/Conversation/parts/first.md

 > No, thats not true

 Do I remember myself if I meet myself?
-> Kidding?...you already met yourself several times.
+> Kidding?...You already met yourself several times.
 Do you remember all these lovely woman you were with?
 All your friends...
 Everybody you are interacting with on a physical level.
 But there are a few exceptions.

 What exceptions?
 > Some (wo)men you don't feel love to.
 They just interact with you to exchange a bit of knowledge.
 Some of them are the so called statists.
 Some are there to show you some boundaries.
 Some of them give you a challenge.